iCloud Shared Photo Library Albums Not Syncing? Why & Fixes

 Are Shared Albums the same as iCloud Shared Photo Library?

-No. Shared Albums are individual shared collections. iCloud Shared Photo Library is a shared photo and video pool.
+No. Shared Albums are individual shared collections. iCloud Shared Photo Library is a shared photo and video pool that multiple people can contribute to.

 Do Shared Albums use my iCloud storage?